Glasgow Coma Scale: Origin

 In this setting, Bryan Jennett and Graham Teasdale of the University of Glasgow Medical School began work on what became the Glasgow Coma Scale.
-Based on their experiences, they aimed to make a scale satisfying several criteria.
-First, it needed to be simple, so that it could be performed without special training.
-Second, it needed to be reliable, so that doctors could be confident in the results of the scale.
-Third, the scale needed to provide important information for managing a patient with a head injury.
+Based on their experiences, they aimed to make a scale satisfying several criteria: (1) it needed to be simple, so that it could be performed without special training; (2) it needed to be reliable, so that doctors could be confident in the results of the scale; (3) the scale needed to provide important information for managing a patient with a head injury; and (4) it needed to be a bedside assessment that could be performed frequently.

 Their work resulted in the 1974 publication of the first iteration of the GCS.
 The original scale involved three exam components (eye movement, motor control, and verbal control).
 These components were scored based on clearly defined behavioural responses.
 Clear instructions for administering the scale and interpreting results were also included.
 The original scale is identical to the current scale except for the motor assessment.
 The original motor assessment included only five levels, combining "flexion" and "abnormal flexion".
 This was done because Jennett and Teasdale found that many people struggled in distinguishing these two states.
+In 1977, abnormal flexion was separated from normal flexion, resulting in the six levels of the motor assessment that exists today.
+Today, it is used to assess levels of consciousness in both traumatic brain injuries and non-traumatic conditions.